 When we help kids deal with anxiety in yoga class, there are two main methods we can use: 1) releasing the tension of anxiety, and 2) redirecting their efforts and attention in a positive way.
 Below are some ideas on how to help kids explore their minds and bodily sensations while using yoga to deal with anxiety.

-One of my favorite activities to do before meditation is Crazy Monkey.
+One of my favorite activities to do before meditation is Silly Monkey.
 Tell the kids that they will talk about all their worries and fears for 20 or 30 seconds.
 Encourage them to talk as loud as they can to let go of the thoughts and in this way, no one else will understand what they are saying (some kids will relish the chance to speak loudly and freely while others will be more shy about it).
 Then you give the a signal–either with a bell, chime, or other sound–to chant the sound of OM together.
 This can be a fun way to shift the chaotic sound of thinking aloud to the calming sound of OM.

 In Patanjali’s Yoga Sutras, the idea called pratipaksha bhavana (Book 2, sutra 33) teaches us how to replace negative thoughts with positive ones.
 This can be a powerful tool for calming the mind.
-But when using this method to help kids deal with worrisome thoughts, it is also essential to help them name their worries, just as they can do with the Crazy Monkey activity above.
+But when using this method to help kids deal with worrisome thoughts, it is also essential to help them name their worries, just as they can do with the Silly Monkey activity above.
 Worry Bubbles is a perfect pranayama (breathing) exercise for this: kids pretend they’re chewing bubble gum and blow a bubble (this emphasizes the exhale which is calming for the nervous system).
 Tell the kids to silently imagine blowing all the things that worry them into the bubble.
 Now that the worry is outside their body and mind, they can pretend to toss it away or out the window.

 Depending on the personalities of the kids in the class, slow breathing can be calming, or more dynamic breathing can help release stress associated with anxiety.
 The Worry Bubbles breathing previously mentioned can be done with slow or more dynamic breathing.
-Another one I like is Vowel Breath: kneeling with arms raised up, breath in and on the exhale bring the hands down to ground and say ‘A.’ Repeat with each subsequent vowel.
+Another one I like is Vowel Breath: kneeling with arms raised up, breathe in and on the exhale bring the hands down to ground and say ‘A.’ Repeat with each subsequent vowel.
 The idea is to come down into child’s pose each time with arms stretched forward, and to say each vowel loudly.
 Again, emphasizing the exhale is important for releasing anxiety.

 For kids who express their anxiety through shyness, it might be best to do some kind of visualization, either seated, in child’s pose, or lying in savasana.
 Such activities are good for teaching kids to bring their attention downward through their bodies, which is a great way to dissipate the tension that shoots upward when we feel anxiety.
 Maureen Garth provides several creative guided meditations in her book Moonbeam: A Book of Meditations for Children.